robpomeroy/BrightOS/docs/Development.md

 Additionally, see how this project is structured.
 There are a few files in the root, but most of the 'work' sits under the `roles` directory.
 Different aspects of the BrightOS configuration are split up into separate 'roles'.
-So we have a role for installing and configuring the KDE desktop, a role that sets up the main user of the system, a role that configures the system's name, and so on.
+So we have a role for installing and configuring the Gnome desktop, a role that sets up the main user of the system, a role that configures the system's name, and so on.
 (Some of these roles may change or be refactored as the project matures.)